Magnetic sail: Mini-magnetospheric plasma propulsion (M2P2)

 The expansion of the magnetic field using injected plasma was demonstrated in a large vacuum chamber on Earth, but quantification of thrust was not part of the experiment.
 The accompanying presentation has some good animations that illustrate physical principles described in the report.
-A 2004 Winglee paper primarily focused on usage of M2P2 for electromagnetic shielding.
-Beginning in 2003, the Magneto plasma sail design further investigated the plasma injection augmentation of the magnetic field, used larger coils and reported more modest gains.
+A 2004 Winglee paper focused on usage of M2P2 for electromagnetic shielding.
+Beginning in 2003, the Magneto plasma sail design further investigated the plasma injection augmentation of the magnetic field, used larger coils and reported significantly more modest gains.

 Magnetoplasma sail (MPS)

 In 2003 Funaki and others proposed an approach similar to the M2P2 design and called it the MagnetoPlasma Sail (MPS) that started with a coil $R_c$=0.2 m and a magnetic field falloff rate of $f_o$=1.52 with injected plasma creating an effective sail radius of $L$=26 km and assumed a conversion efficiency that transferred a fraction of the solar wind momentum to the spacecraft.
 Simulation results indicated a significant increase in magnetosphere size with plasma injection as compared to the Magsail design, which had no plasma injection.
 Analysis showed how adjustment of the MPS steering angle created force that could reach the outer planets.
 A satellite trial was proposed.
 Preliminary performance results were reported but later modified in subsequent papers.

 Many MPS papers have been published on the magnetic sail contributing to the understanding of general physical principles of an artificial magnetosphere, its magnetohydrodynamic model, and the design approach for computing the magnetopause distance for a given magnetic field source are documented in the linked sections of this article.